dragan1975/laravel_social_network/readme.md

 Intro

-You can see how the web site works: social-network.dragan-jankovic.info
+You can see how the web site works: http://www.dragan-jankovic.info/

 The main purpose of the site is to demonstrate my Laravel capabilities.
 It also proves that I can use Twitter Bootstrap framework as well as jQuery library with AJAX.
 I have also created the model of the database.